A Unique Prototype – The Second Weems Made

 Weems hallmarked silver buckle

-Another significant point of interest concerning this second prototype piece concerns Longines cliché picture for this reference.
+Another significant point of interest concerning this second prototype piece concerns the Longines cliché picture for this reference.
 The earliest pieces originally carried no reference, and Longines archives note a 1931 invoice to Perusset the South American agent of a Weems model 2106/5350 – the latter a cliché or picture number.

 Longines Weems ref 2106 Lindbergh ref 3210